martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/vault.rst

 Vault initialization
 --------------------

 The Vault initialization can not be automated.
-To initialize it and get your root token for the initial configuration
+To initialize it and get your root token for the initial configuration:

 #.
 Login on the VM hosting Vault: